RyannWilcox/Life/README.md

 It is a work in progress...</br>

 v.
+4.0:
+I'm re-working the way classes are set up.

+v.
 3.2:
 User can zoom in and out when viewing the game.

 v.
 3.1:
 You can now select between colors for live cells.
 Now adding zoom functionality

 v.
 3.0:
 You can now Pick different patterns and change the speed of generation iterations.
 Colors coming soon....